coherentgraphics/dotnet-libcpdf/README.md

 CoherentPDF is a .NET interface to the cpdf pdf tools.
 More information, including commercial licenses can be found at <https://www.coherentpdf.com/>

-coherentpdf.js is distributed under the AGPL - see LICENSE.md.
+It is distributed under the AGPL - see LICENSE.md.
 If you are unable to abide by the terms of the AGPL, you will need a commercial license.

 For commercial licenses, email [contact@coherentgraphics.co.uk](mailto:contact@coherentgraphics.co.uk) or